 Large Pores Treatment Solutions

-At advanced Cosmetic Medicine we offer several different treatment that can help reduce the appearance of enlarged pores.
-These treatment involve encouraging the body’s natural production of collagen and elastin to help plump the skin and close open pores.
+At advanced Cosmetic Medicine, we offer several different treatments that can help reduce the appearance of enlarged pores.
+These treatments involve encouraging the body’s natural production of collagen and elastin to help plump the skin and close open pores.

 1) Skin Needling

 Skin needling is an excellent treatment for reducing the size of enlarged pores.
 A needle gun is used to puncture the skin and create thousands of tiny picture wounds in the skin.
 This results in a healing response with the production of new collagen and elastin which helps to plump the skin and make pores smaller.